Definition, Etiology, Pathogenesis Top

-Untreated superficial thrombophlebitis usually resolves spontaneously after several days or weeks, but can progress to deep vein thrombosis or pulmonary embolism in 1% to 2% of patients.
+Untreated superficial thrombophlebitis usually resolves spontaneously after several days or weeks, but it can progress to deep vein thrombosis or pulmonary embolism in 1% to 2% of patients.
 Patients with thrombophlebitis of the greater saphenous vein, especially if the thrombus is in close proximity to the adductor canal, are likely at higher risk of DVT.
 Within several months, the varicose veins usually undergo at least partial recanalization.

 Diagnosis is based on the clinical manifestations.
 In the case of catheter-related superficial thrombophlebitis, cultures may reveal the etiologic agent (the specimen is usually the tip of the removed catheter).
 Diagnostic tests are not necessary in localized superficial thrombophlebitis, particularly when it is catheter-related or caused by irritants.
 In patients with superficial thrombophlebitis of the varicose veins of the lower extremities, perform ultrasonography to localize the head of the thrombus and determine its distance from the deep venous system, because thrombophlebitis of the greater (long) saphenous that is in close proximity to the saphenofemoral junction may extend to the deep venous system.
 In patients with migratory thrombophlebitis without an apparent cause, perform a thorough diagnostic workup to exclude malignancy.
 In patients with thrombophlebitis of previously normal (nonvaricose) veins, consider underlying causes such as oral contraceptive use, vasculitis (eg, Behçet disease), or thrombophilia.

 The use of heparin at therapeutic doses for DVT (eg, enoxaparin 1 mg/kg bid) is not recommended.
 Low-dose antithrombotic treatment (eg, fondaparinux 2.5 mg once daily, enoxaparin 40 mg once daily, or rivaroxaban 10 mg once daily) could be considered if symptoms from superficial thrombophlebitis persist despite the removal of the catheter.
-The duration of treatment should be ~4 weeks, but can be decreased if symptoms resolve promptly and if the catheter is removed.
+The duration of treatment should be ~4 weeks, but it can be decreased if symptoms resolve promptly and if the catheter is removed.

-Assess the site of the catheter for signs of inflammation or an abscess.
+Assess the site of the catheter for signs of inflammation or abscess.

 Superficial vein thrombosis is not an indication for a routine removal of the peripherally inserted central venous catheter, particularly if it is functioning and required for medically necessary treatments (eg, administration of antibiotics).